 3. Chicken Chic

 Chicken wire may not be perfect for keeping predators out of your chicken coop.
-But it can be the perfect material to keep your chickens from being predators to your plants.
+However, it can be the perfect material to keep your chickens from being predators to your plants.

 4. Classy Cut Glass